Sequential Fair Resource Allocation under a Markov Decision Process Framework: Introduction

-Online allocation algorithms are commonly evaluated in comparison to their offline (or \textit{hindsight}) counterpart \cite{gallego2015online,sinclair2020sequential,sinclair2022sequential}.
-However, there is no standard notion of fairness in the sequential setting, as it may be impossible to satisfy all of the favorable fair properties simultaneously\cite{sinclair2022sequential}.
-We aim to fill this gap on the formulation and to design efficient and reliable algorithms for the online allocation problem.
-Our contributions are as follows.
+We consider a general sequential setting where truthful agents can submit multiple demands for divisible resources over a fixed horizon, and the goal is to ensure fairness over this horizon.
+There is no standard notion of fairness in the sequential setting, as it may be impossible to satisfy all of the favorable fair properties simultaneously \cite{sinclair2022sequential}.
+Therefore, online allocation algorithms are commonly evaluated in comparison to their offline (or \textit{hindsight}) counterpart \cite{gallego2015online,sinclair2022sequential}.
+We formulate the sequential problem in terms of maximizing expected NSW in hindsight, and design algorithms that explicitly optimize for this.

-\textbf{Main Contributions} \begin{itemize}[leftmargin=1.5em] \item We formulate a notion of fair allocations in sequential settings where agents can submit multiple demands over the horizon. \item We formulate the problem as a Markov decision process (MDP), and design the reward function so that its cumulative rewards matches our fairness objective.
-This offers us a tool to quantitatively evaluate the performance of allocation policies.

-\item We introduce SAFFE, a novel intuitive sequential algorithm that makes close-to-optimal allocations and is easy to implement.
-We further introduce SAFFE-D, characterized by a tunable parameter that balances efficiency and fairness.
-The parameter can be tuned with the use of concentration bounds around expected future demands. \item We provide theoretical upper bounds on the sub-optimality gap using concentration bounds around the expected demand, and illustrate the close-to-optimal performance of SAFFE-D in different settings using numerical simulations and real data.